muasifk/CLCC/README.md

 # Curriculum Learning for Crowd Counting - Is it worthy?

-✍️ PyTorch implementation (official code) of the paper "**Curriculum Learning for Crowd Counting - Is it worthy?**".

-> M. A. Khan, H. Menouar, R. Hamila, "Curriculum Learning for Crowd Counting - Is it worthy?", submitted to IEEE-TAI.
+✍️ PyTorch implementation (official code) of the paper "**M. A. Khan, H. Menouar, R. Hamila, "Curriculum Learning for Crowd Counting - Is it worthy?", 2023"**".

 ![alt text](https://github.com/muasifk/CLCC/blob/main/clcc.jpg?raw=true)